meryambej/Apache-Zookeeper-like-distributed-system/README.md

-# 🦋 ZooKeeper-like Distributed Coordination System
+# 🧑🏻‍🌾 Apache ZooKeeper-like Distributed Coordination System

-# *A lightweight, educational replica of ZooKeeper with leader election, log replication, and fault tolerance.*
+A lightweight educational implementation inspired by ZooKeeper, featuring leader election, log replication, and basic fault tolerance.

-This project implements a simplified version of the ZooKeeper Atomic Broadcast (ZAB) model.
+This project demonstrates core distributed-systems principles using a simplified version of the ZooKeeper Atomic Broadcast (ZAB) model.
-It demonstrates how distributed systems maintain consistency, order, and availability through:
+It illustrates how a cluster maintains consistency and availability through:

-- Leader Election
+- Leader election
-- State & Log Replication
+- State and log replication
-- Quorum-based Commits
+- Quorum-based commits
-- Fault Detection & Recovery
+- Fault detection and recovery
-- A distributed Number Guessing Game to visualize state updates
+- A small distributed number-guessing game to visualize state updates

-Ideal for learning how real-world systems like ZooKeeper, etcd, and Consul coordinate distributed nodes.
+It serves as a practical introduction to coordination services such as ZooKeeper, etcd, and Consul.

-# 📌 Features
+# Features

 ## Core System
-- Dynamic Leader Election
+- Dynamic leader election
-- ZAB-style Log Replication
+- ZAB-style log replication
-- Quorum Commit Mechanism
+- Quorum commit mechanism
-- Crash Detection & Automatic Recovery
+- Crash detection and automated recovery
-- Cluster State Synchronization
+- Cluster state synchronization

 ## Interactive Game Layer
-A simple distributed game to demonstrate replicated state behavior:
+A minimal distributed game designed to show replicated state behavior:

-- First client sets the target number (0–100)
+- The first client sets a target number (0–100)
 - Other clients submit guesses
 - The closest guess becomes the new global target
-- Every update is replicated and committed across the cluster
+- All updates are replicated and committed across the cluster

 ## Optional Visualization
-The included `index.html` file provides a minimal interface to visualize node status.
+The included `index.html` file provides a simple interface for visualizing node states.
-The backend works fully standalone.
+The backend operates fully independently and does not rely on the UI.

 # Quick Start

 ## 1. Start the Cluster (Backend)
-Launch five nodes, each in its own terminal:
+Start five nodes, each in its own terminal:

 python zookeeper_server.py node 0
 python zookeeper_server.py node 1